alex-moon/vc/README.md

 ```

 3. Modify `/etc/nginx/sites-enabled/vc.conf` to match your hostname and certificate filepaths.
-This should be as straightforward as replacing `vc.ajmoon.uk` with your domain name.
+This should be as straightforward as replacing `vc.ajmoon.com` with your domain name.

 4. Restart nginx:
 ```